phanisree29/cicd/README.md

 # cicd - CICDApp
-> This is Business Application
+> This is my Business Application.